yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-unicast-discovery.markdown

 page_id: 64127781
 ---

-{summary}The section explains How to Configure and use Unicast Discovery.{summary}
+{% summary %}The section explains How to Configure and use Unicast Discovery.{% endsummary %}

 # Overview